ueberdosis/hocuspocus/docs/src/docPages/provider/installation.md

 })
 ```

 Done!
-You’ve now connected a Y.js document to the hocuspocus server.
+You’ve now connected a Y.js document to the Hocuspocus server.
 Changes to the Y.js document will be synced to all other connected users.